RonIovine/pshell/README.md

 #### Building
 For targets other than Linux x86_64, the 'C' and 'go' code will need to be built from source.
 This framework has been successfully built and run on Raspbian/ARM Linux, MAC OSX, and Windows Cygwin.
-To build the 'C' source, a makefile is provided along with a default make config file, `defconfig`.
+To build the 'C' and 'go' source, a makefile is provided along with a default make config file, `defconfig`.

 To see the make options, type: